-PhishLabs has observed a new wave of "Man-in-the-Middle" (MitM) attacks targeting users of online banking and social media.
-Customers of more than 70 different financial institutions are being targeted.
+A new wave of “Man-in-the-Middle” (MitM) attacks is targeting online banking and social media users, affecting customers of over 70 financial institutions.

 Figure 1: Comparison of normal banking session (left) to hacked session (right)